 On January 1, 2016, the Corporation entered into an employment agreement with Mr. Caron.
 Mr. Caron is entitled, at the discretion of the Compensation Committee, to an annual discretionary bonus based on corporate and individual performance and the Corporation will contribute up to 5% of Mr. Caron's base salary into a group RRSP plan and 10% of Mr. Caron's base salary into an ESPP plan.
 The group RRSP Plan was suspended effective January 1, 2016 and the ESPP plan was terminated October 1, 2014.
 Mr. Caron's agreement provides twelve months minimum notice of termination of employment by the Corporation for reasons other than just cause.
-Severance shall be paid by the Corporation, providing that Mr. Caron does not receive an offer of continued employment by the Corporation or the acquiring successor corporation which is satisfactory to Mr. Caron, or Mr. Caron elects to terminate his employment with the Corporation or the acquiring successor corporation within thirty (30) days of the effective date of the change in control or sale of substantially all of the assets of the Corporation.
+Severance shall be paid by the Corporation to Mr. Caron, in the event of a change in control of the Corporation, or sale of substantially all of the assets of the Corporation, providing that Mr. Caron does not receive an offer of continued employment by the Corporation or the acquiring successor corporation which is satisfactory to Mr. Caron, or Mr. Caron elects to terminate his employment with the Corporation or the acquiring successor corporation within thirty (30) days of the effective date of the change in control or sale of substantially all of the assets of the Corporation.